ricounet67/ownCloudOSX/README.md

 OwnCloud is the ultimate tool for people that want to host their own cloud storage service, according to documentation it's better to run it on linux-based systems, although i have it running on my macmini for a few time now and haven't had any issues yet.

-This tutorial gathers information from various sources that helped to have running ownCloud on OS X El Capitan (v10.11.5).
+This tutorial gathers information from various sources that helped to have running ownCloud on OS X El Capitan (v10.11.5), and will help you to serve your cloud service and access it from anywhere by typing your domain in any browser.

 ##XCode Command Line Tools
 First of all you need to install the XCode Command Line Tools, to do so type the next command on a terminal to install the lastes version